Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 Phase 1: The Manic Fawn

 You are saying yes to everything.
-You are answering emails at 11 PM.
+You are answering emails at 11 p.m.
 You are the hero.
 You feel a buzz of adrenaline (and anxiety), but you are functioning.

 Phase 2: The Dorsal Collapse (Freeze)

 Suddenly, the tank is empty.
 You wake up one morning and physically cannot get out of bed.
-Or, you sit at your desk staring at a simple spreadsheet for three hours, unable to comprehend the data.
+Or you sit at your desk staring at a simple spreadsheet for three hours, unable to comprehend the data.

-Migraines, IBS, chronic back pain, or sudden autoimmune flares.
+The somatic hangover.
+You experience migraines, IBS, chronic back pain, or sudden autoimmune flares.
 Your body screams because your mouth won't.

+Cynicism.
 The "nice" employee suddenly becomes bitter or resentful.

 Reclaiming Your "No": How Somatic Therapy Helps

-If you recognize yourself in this description, traditional "career coaching" or standard talk therapy might not be enough.
+If you recognize yourself in this description, traditional career coaching or standard talk therapy might not be enough.
 You can't "think" your way out of a nervous system response.

-1. EMDR for Professional Trauma
+EMDR for Professional Trauma

-2. Brainspotting: Finding the "Spot" of Submission
+Brainspotting: Finding the "Spot" of Submission

-Often, Fawners have a specific eye position—usually looking down or slightly away—that they instinctively go to when they feel threatened.
-This is a "Freeze/Fawn spot."
+Brainspotting helps us locate the physical point in your visual field where your brain holds the "fawn" reflex.
+Often, fawners have a specific eye position (usually looking down or slightly away) that they instinctively go to when they feel threatened.
+This is a "freeze/fawn spot."
+By processing from this deep, subcortical level, you can release the compulsion to please.

-3. Testing the Waters with "Micro-Boundaries"
+Testing the Waters With "Micro-Boundaries"

+Healing doesn't mean walking into your office tomorrow and quitting.
+It means experimenting with what I call safe defiance.
+It means waiting 5 minutes to answer an email instead of 5 seconds.
 It means saying, "Let me check my capacity and get back to you," instead of an immediate "Yes."

 It means noticing that you did not die when you disappointed someone.